brancengregory/brancengregory/README.md

 ## Hey y’all 👋

--   🌎 I’m currently based in Ann Arbor, but am always living on Tvlsa time.
+-   🌎 I’m currently based in Ann Arbor, but am always living on Tvlse time.
 -   💻 I turn words 📚 into numbers 🧮 into pictures 📊 into words 📄,
     and so on.